 Duolingo is a common app for beginners to language learning.
 It’s free and boasts a large selection of languages.
 If you tire of Italian and Japanese, you could also try your hand at Klingon or High Valyrian.
 Progress is charted by a gamified interface of colourful badges.

 Memrise is an app that functions as a series of flashcards for repetition and memorisation.
-They have a good selection of some of the more widely spoken languages and allow you to choose your level before you begin.
+It has a good selection of some of the more widely spoken languages and allows you to choose your level before you begin.

-Busuu claims to use machine learning AI for its language courses, but by far one of the biggest stand out points for the app is that they offer reviews of your languages skills (written and spoken) from native speakers, sourced from their users.
+Busuu claims to use machine learning AI for its language courses, but by far one of the biggest stand out points for the app is that it offers reviews of your languages skills (written and spoken) from native speakers, sourced from their users.

 Rosetta Stone still has a reputation for comprehensive language packages.
 Subscription plans are available online and, yes, they do also have a mobile phone app.